leovandriel/minecraft-server/README.md

 ## Auto Close Port

-If you use your minecraft server only intermittently, it might be best to keep port 25565 closed by default.
+If you use your minecraft server only intermittently, it might be best to keep minecraft ports closed by default.
 The following will auto-close the port at night.

 Create close port script according to [`close-port`](bin/close-port):